Blog

 – to rouse to strong feeling or action

-In February 2025, Sideline Productions and The Project Arts Centre plan to fill a vital gap in the Dublin city arts calendar with proVoke – a festival of ideas, spoken word, podcasts, Q&As, comedy, theatre and music – designed and curated for the over 50s who look forward to and excited by an extended life.
-The impact of proVoke will serve as a platform to spark other activists to develop their own local live events, groups and artists within their own communities.
+In February 2025, Sideline Productions and The Project Arts Centre had planned to fill a vital gap in the Dublin city arts calendar with proVoke—a festival of ideas, spoken word, podcasts, Q&As, comedy, theatre, and music—designed and curated for the over-50s who look forward to and are excited by an extended life.
+But the commitment to produce and direct BALLROOM BLITZ with Adam Clayton meant that the venture had to be shelved.
+But the passion has not dimmed.
+The future impact of proVoke will serve as a platform to spark other activists to develop their own local live events, groups and artists within their own communities.
 Why not similar future festivals nationwide as more and more supporters hop on board?
-The long-term objective is that proVoke will further enrich and motivate our 3rd Actors to engage physically, artistically and personally with new challenges throughout the year.
+The long-term objective is that proVoke will further enrich and motivate our 3rd Actors to engage physically, artistically, and personally with new challenges throughout the year.
 So let’s move the dial on our 3rd Act as we encourage OAPs to follow their dreams and explore what ‘do you want to be when you grow up?’.
-And in the process engage with and attract a younger generation who not only enjoy their parents choices in travel, live entertainment and the arts, but also realise and appreciate that their future as an OAP is also pending.
+And in the process engage with and attract a younger generation who not only enjoy their parents choices in travel, live entertainment, and the arts, but also realise and appreciate that their future as an OAP is also pending.

 Let’s offer the stage to a generation that grew up with rock and roll; embraced all forms of rebellion plus dove head first into a wide social revolution in sexual freedom, civil rights and so much more.
 Most do not foresee themselves as ‘old’ or OAPS.
 We’re more like Old Age Punks!